EchoWine/laravel-app/README.md

 # Laravel Multi Application

 A simple loader that permits to split the project in multiple parts or even create multiple application.
-All basic function of laravel will be automatically loaded: Commands, Resources/views, Resources/public, routes.php, Exceptions/Handler, Providers
+All the basic functions of laravel will be automatically loaded: Commands, Resources/views, Resources/public, routes, Exceptions/Handler, Providers

 ## Installation